MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 > [!NOTE]
 > If your organization restricts computers from connecting to the internet, you need to allow access to the endpoints (FQDNs) that cloud hybrid search uses.
 Include the endpoints in your outbound allow lists.
 The endpoints are listed in the SharePoint in Microsoft 365 section of the article [Microsoft 365 URLs and IP address ranges](/office365/enterprise/urls-and-ip-address-ranges) and are marked for use with Hybrid Search.

-Use the Hybrid Configuration wizard to connect your SharePoint Server and Microsoft 365 environments and create the cloud Search service application.
+Use the Hybrid Configuration Wizard to connect your SharePoint Server and Microsoft 365 environments and create the cloud Search service application.

 On the application server that hosts the SharePoint Server Central Administration website: